-A delicious quinoa salad for summer with fresh corn and avocado.
-Can be served as a salad or as a dip!
+A delicious quinoa salad with corn, avocado, basil and fresh lime juice.
+Perfect for summer and can be served as a salad or as a dip!
+Vegan + gluten-free.

-This version might just become my new go-to.
+This quinoa salad with corn and avocado might just become my new go-to.

 Interestingly enough, I usually serve this as a side salad at potlucks but at the party last weekend people started dipping chips in it and calling it a dip.
 Hey, I’ll take it — I’m all about versatile dishes!
 I tried it with a chip and it definitely works.
 It’s like a corn and avocado salsa.